 It’s illegal to discriminate on the basis of age, gender, race, religion, sexual orientation, pregnancy, marital status, etc. If you do discriminate on any of these grounds, you could be the subject of a lawsuit.

 Sadly, it’s not illegal to discriminate against someone because you don’t like the colour of their hair, the car they drive, or the fact they claim benefits.
 However, it’s not nice.
 Fergus Wilson may have been happy to ban single mothers, plumbers, and curry fans from his properties, but you don’t have to be that kind of landlord.

 Do not lose your temper, even under severe provocation.
 The moment you lose your temper, the tenant has won.
 They can accuse you of all kinds of bad behaviour.

 Stay calm.
 Take a few deep breaths, and if all else fails, walk away until you calm down.

 If it proves impossible to resolve an issue with a tenant, try using an arbitration service to sort things out.

 24. Treat tenants like customers, not friends

 As we have already mentioned, boundaries are important.
 Tenants are your customers, not your friends.
 It’s important to respect their boundaries and vice versa.
 Maintain an air of polite professionalism.
 If they are long-term tenants, it’s OK to be friendly, but don’t overstep the mark.
-By all means, give them a Christmas card and perhaps a bottle of wine for a special occasion but be careful not to go too far.
-Most tenants don’t want their landlord “popping in for a chat” or oversharing details of their love life during a property inspection.
+Most tenants don’t want their landlord “popping in for a chat”.

 25. Help a tenant get settled in